Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 Panel scraping vs. small area glue removal

-If you’re primary task is scraping glue off wood panels you’ve assembled for cabinet doors or drawers then go with a large 2″+.
-However for small areas where you may need to scrape fresh or hardened glue a mini-scraper is best.
+If your primary task is scraping glue off wood panels you’ve assembled for cabinet doors or drawers, go with a large 2″+.
+However, a mini-scraper is best for small areas where you may need to scrape fresh or hardened glue.

 Steel vs. carbide blades